mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 Five years later, Fog Creek collaborated once again with _Aardvark's_ producer, Boondoggle Media, on a video course called [_Make Better Software: The Training Series_](https://boondogglemedia.com/project/make-better-software/).
 Fog Creek [used to sell this course](https://web.archive.org/web/20110711014829/http://training.fogcreek.com/order.html) for $2,000, but now Boondoggle Media has released it [free on YouTube](https://www.youtube.com/playlist?list=PLcIkt5s7w8D0ywp0CBmNFWRTFZic3pWNn) as well.

 I'm watching it, and it's pretty good.
 It's kind of like a video version of Joel Spolsky's best blog posts.
-The series shows how Joel puts his many software philosphies into practice at Fog Creek.
+The series shows how Joel puts his many software philosophies into practice at Fog Creek.

-Most of Fog Creek characters from _Aardvark'd_ are still there.
+Most of the Fog Creek characters from _Aardvark'd_ are still there.
 You get to see slightly more grown-up versions of Tyler and Ben, who had at that point had several real-world years of developer experience at Fog Creek.

-{{<gallery caption="Tyler (left) and Ben (right) appear as full-time Fog Creek employees in *Make Better Software*, five years after the filming of *Aardvark'd*.">}}
+{{<gallery caption="Tyler (left) and Ben (right) appear as full-time Fog Creek employees in *Make Better Software* five years after the filming of *Aardvark'd*.">}}
 {{<img src="tyler-later.webp" max-width="400px" >}}
 {{<img src="ben-later.webp" max-width="441px">}}
 {{</gallery>}}